Engin-Boot/capture-behavior-of-a-visit-counter-Varsha-Chalasani/needs-tech.md

   When : Server restarts.

-  Then : Manually increment counter with present value, switch it to automatic mode.
+  Then : Update the server counter.

 Scenario: Reconcile counts if the sensor is offline for a while